Northern Illinois vs. Bowling Green NCAA Football Odds, Plays and Insights | October 16, 2021

 Northern Illinois vs. Bowling Green College Football Odds, Plays and Insights

-The Northern Illinois Huskies (4-2, 0-0 MAC) are 10-point favorites when they host the Bowling Green Falcons (2-4, 0-0 MAC) in a MAC matchup on Saturday, October 16, 2021 at Brigham Field at Huskie Stadium.
-The over/under is set at 49 for the outing.
+The Northern Illinois Huskies (4-2, 0-0 MAC) are 9-point favorites when they host the Bowling Green Falcons (2-4, 0-0 MAC) in conference play on Saturday, October 16, 2021 at Brigham Field at Huskie Stadium.
+A 47-point over/under is set for the game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.